 Getting up I fetch the hat, settle it back on my head before returning to see why my disagreeable brother is bring the girl.
 Didn’t I mention for him to come alone?
 I look back through the emails we’d exchanged to see, I’d invited her.
 Why on earth would I do that, and even going so far as to suggest she bring a friend – another mouth to feed?

-It bothers me that I’ve had such a change of heart without realizing it.
+It bothers me that I've had such a change of heart without realizing it.
 I’m puzzled, but the evidence is plain.
 I better get myself wrapped around the idea of Jeb having his girly daughter around.
 I wonder which of her friends she’ll bring.
-It doesn’t matter much to me, but having ladies aboard I better straighten up somewhat.
+It doesn’t matter much to me, but having ladies aboard means I better straighten up somewhat.
 I know it wouldn’t make a lick of difference to them.
 Guys can’t clean like women, but I set about tidying up anyway.
 It’s ingrained that I try to make a good impression.

 I should have done a more thorough read of the emails.
 By the time I get back to them I find out that they are already on the way.
 By then I was ready and determined that I’d share my life with Jeb’s daughter Melanie and her friend Ri’Anne.
 The trial of cleaning up had proven to me that I was in bad shape and could use another set of hands about.

 It was good to have the wind in my face again.
 I said farewell to Syreni as it disappeared over the horizon behind me.
 Their friendly atmosphere and beautiful island couldn’t hold me for long.
-With nothing but the beautiful sea all about,
+With nothing but the beautiful sea all about.

 I make the Papua New Guinea port around 2 PM.
 The locals are not very happy to see me, nor I them.
 We paste on our fake smiles and do business.
 The folks at Syreni were nice, but they didn’t have city supplies, and I ordered some since it would be a few hours yet before my family arrived, though they should be touching down any time.
-I hoped they didn’t take a taxi, the drivers here were crooks.
+I hoped they didn’t take a taxi, the drivers here are crooks.
 Even if Jeb was a taxi-driver, they’d take him for a ride and I wanted to get going.
 I wish I’d warned him of that before he left, but now he was out of touch.
 I dropped him an email anyway just in case.

 Since I had time to waste, I decided to go through the gear a last time.
 Calibrations done, I noticed an oddity in the amount of free space on the hard drive.
 It should have tons of space, but it was running out and dwindling while I watched.
 There was only one thing that used space like that, cameras.
 I was pretty sure all of the dive gear was off, but I went through it again to be sure.
 A few hours of frustration later, I rechecked three times, but still the space was shrinking on the drive!
 There was no gear on, where was it coming from?!